moderndatacompany/dataos.info/docs/resources/stacks/nilus/cdc_sources/ibm_db2.md

     * Put tables into/out of capture mode.
     * Generate change-data tables.

+!!! info
+      Elevated roles such as `DBADM`, `DATAACCESS`, `CATALOGADM`, or `SECADM` may be required depending on how replication is managed.
+Contact the Database Administrator (DBA) to set up and enable Change Data Capture (CDC) in Db2.

 ### **CDC Setup & Enablement**

-Steps for setting up and enabling Change Data Capture in IBM DB2:
+The following example displays steps for setting up and enabling Change Data Capture on a local machine, :

-- **Access the DB2 Environment**
+- **Access the Db2 Environment**
 - **Start CDC Capture Agent**

     ```bash